mrezaghafari/bpp_svc_streaming_evaluation/README.md

 - 📁 [`results`](./results): Includes the results before and after applying the Packet Wash technique.

 ## 🙏 Acknowledgements
-Thanks to Nabajeet Barman for providing the high-resolution gaming videos, available at: github.com/NabajeetBarman/GamingHDRVideoSET
+Thanks to Nabajeet Barman for providing the high-resolution gaming videos, available at: ```github.com/NabajeetBarman/GamingHDRVideoSET```

-Thanks to Stuart Clayman for the BPP (Big Packet Protocol) implementation, available at: github.com/stuartclayman/h264_over_bpp
+Thanks to Stuart Clayman for the BPP (Big Packet Protocol) implementation, available at: ```github.com/stuartclayman/h264_over_bpp```

-This study was funded by PEPR Network of Future, subproject Networks Architectures & In frastructure.
+This study was funded by ```PEPR Network of Future```, subproject Networks Architectures & In frastructure.